Get the Best WordPress Backup

 Finally, save the file.
 Keep in mind that this entry should only exist while you’re migrating your site.
 Once you’re finished, delete it.

-Tip: You don’t want your new site indexed until after the migration.
-To block search engines, create a robots.txt file and add noindex attributes.
+You don’t want your new site indexed until after the migration.
+To block search engine crawlers, create a robots.txt file and add noindex attributes.
 You could do this manually, but SEO plugins like AIOSEO come with a built-in robots.txt editor

 5. Create a New Database